Ryukyo/Top_Score_API/README.md

   bin/rails db:drop db:create db:migrate
   ```

-- How to run the test suite
+- How to run the test suite\
   :warning: Requires running server

   ```
   bundle exec rspec
   ```
+  Given the limited time, this is not an exhaustive list of tests, but by verifying the endpoints work as expected, the general functionality is assured.

 ## Scores

 ### Create

-Id will be assigned automatically\\
+Id will be assigned automatically\
 Score must be an integer > 0

 Sample body: